 Grade point averages of at least 3.0 (B) must be maintained on: - a.
 All programmed courses required for the removal of undergradaute de- - b.
 All programmed courses including courses accepted for transfer credit and courses taken concurrently with or subsequently to courses accepted for - c.
 All 100- or 200-numbered courses taken at San Diego State College concurrently with or subsequently to the earliest course listed on the official master's degree program.
-5. Final approval: The student's official program of study as approved by the School of Business Administration and the Graduate Council and all required examinations must be completed in a satisfactory manner before the student will be recommended for the degree by the Graduate Council.
+5. Final approval:

+The student's official program of study as approved by the School of Business Administration and the Graduate Council and all required examinations must be completed in a satisfactory manner before the student will be recommended for the degree by the Graduate Council.
 An application for graduation must be filed in the Graduate Office well in advance of the expected date of graduation to provide adequate time for official faculty vote of approval for graduation.
 Refer to the calendar in Part I of this Bulletin for deadline dates.

 6. Award of Degrees: The Board of Trustees of the California State Colleges, upon recommendation of the faculty of San Diego State College, awards the appropriate diploma or degree to a student who has completed the prescribed course of study.
-7. Diploma: The appropriate diploma is ordered by the student from the College Book The Master of Science Degree in Business Administration In addition to meeting the requirements for classified graduate standing as described above and the general requirements for master's degrees as described in Part III of this Bulletin, the student must complete a graduate program of 30 approved units including at least twenty-one units in 200-numbered courses.
-Business Administration 299, Thesis, is required.
+The appropriate diploma is ordered by the student from the College Book The Master of Science Degree in Business Administration In addition to meeting the requirements for classified graduate standing as described above and the general requirements for master's degrees as described in Part III of this Bulletin, the student must complete a graduate program of 30 approved units including at least twenty-one units in 200-numbered courses.
+Business Additional Property of the Student Host Complete Courses and Applying in the Student Host Course in the Studen ness Administration 299, Thesis, is required.
 Economics 201, Economic Analysis is required unless the student has completed Economics 100A or 100B as a part of his undergraduate preparation.
 At least twenty-four units must be in business administration and economics.
 The following concentrations are available:

+1. Accounting 2.
+Management

+5. Insurance

+3. Finance

+6. Marketing 7.
+Employee Relations

+4. Production and Operations Management

+8. Real Estate

+TEACHING ASSISTANTSHIPS

-5. Insurance 1.
-Accounting 6.
-Marketing 2.
-Management 7.
-Employee Relations 3.
-Finance 4.
-Production Management 8.
-Real Estate TEACHING ASSISTANTSHIPS Teaching assistantships in business administration are available to a limited number of qualified students.
+Graduate teaching assistantships in business administration are available to a mited number of qualified students.
 Application blanks and additional information may be secured from the Dean of the School of Business Administration.

+FACULTY

-FACULTY Dean, School of Business Administration: C. W. Lamden, Ph.D., C.P.A.
-Chairman, Department of Accounting: D. B. Ferrel, M.B.A., C.P.A.
-Chairman, Department of Business Law and Finance: W. H. Hippaka, Jur.D.
+Dean, School of Business Administration: C. W. Lamden, Ph.D., C.P.A.
+(On leave) Acting Dean: M. L. Crawford, Ed.D.

+Chairman, Department of Accounting: L. W. Snudden, D.B.A., C.P.A.

+Chairman, Department of Business Law and Finance: Simon Reznikoff, LL.B.

 Chairman, Department of Management: A. C. Pierson, Ph.D.
-Chairman, Department of Marketing: D. F. Lawson, Ph.D.
+Chairman, Department of Marketing: W. F. Barber, D.B.A.

 Coordinator of Graduate Programs: G. L. Hodge, Ph.D.

-Graduate Advisors:
+Graduate Advisers: